Workflows Explained

 Start Simple, Extend Incrementally

-Begin with a single-function workflow.
-As requirements grow, add functions and relationships:
+Begin with a single-node workflow.
+As requirements grow, add nodes and edges:

-1. Create workflow with just a Transform function
+1. Create workflow with just an Extract function

 2. Add Enrich to augment data with your catalogs